net-lisias-ksp/KSP-Forum-Preservation-Project/torrent/KSP-Forum-Preservation-Project/README.md

 ## News

-Forums was down since 2024-1016, but **finally** came back to life at 2024-1028.
+Forum's was down since 2024-1016, but **finally** came back to life at 2024-1028.

-Internet Archive was attacked in October 2024, but it's fully operational again as November 2024.

 Forum was down again in January 22th and 23th 2025, coming back for good on 24th.

+In 2025-0222, a mishap on handling the default theme's CSS rendered the site screwed. ~~Switching to any other theme works around the issue.~~ The issue is fixed since Feb 23th 8:00z.

+Forum was scheduled to go down for maintenance and migration on 2025-0414.
+It came back next day as intended.

 Check the `News` section bellow.